 - Representation of a Fortune 500 company in one of the largest and most complex environmental MDLs pending in the United States.

 - Representation of a Fortune 500 company before the United States Supreme Court and Court of Appeals for the Fifth Circuit in connection with a dispute over an arbitration claim.

 - Representation of the family of an inventor in a patent licensing trial that resulted in a $309 million jury verdict in favor of the client.

 - Representation of a major national bank in a two-week arbitration hearing against its vendors alleging more than $300 million in damages.

 - Lead trial counsel in jury trial representing a criminal defendant charged with armed robbery and other felony offenses.

 - First-chair arbitration hearing representation against a fraudulent home contractor, resulting in a judgment for more than $2 million in compensatory and punitive damages and attorneys’ fees for the client.

-- Lead associate in a challenge before the Court of Appeals for Veterans Claims to the multi-year delays in the VA’s handling of disability benefits appeals.
+- One of the lead attorneys in a challenge before the Court of Appeals for Veterans Claims and the United States Court of Appeals for the Federal Circuit to the multi-year delays in the VA’s handling of disability benefits appeals.